El Paso shooting suspect indicted for capital murder

-he suspect in the mass shooting at a busy Walmart in El Paso, Texas, was indicted Thursday on a capital murder charge.
+A man accused of gunning down people at a busy Walmart in El Paso last month was indicted Thursday for capital murder, prosecutors announced.

 Patrick Crusius, 21, of Allen, Texas, was indicted in connection with the Aug.
-3 mass shooting that left 22 dead.
-He is charged is jailed without bond.
+3 mass shooting that left 22 dead, District Attorney Jaime Esparza said.
+El Paso prosecutors are seeking the death penalty for Crusius, who remains jailed without bond.

+Crusius' defense lawyers did not immediately respond to requests for comment.
+Attorney Mark Stevens previously said he will use "every legal tool available" to prevent Crusius from being executed.

 RELATED: Walmart to revamp, reopen El Paso store after mass shooting